Eric-Diemer-Test/Catch-the-Falling-Objects/README.txt

 Instructions:

+Open the MainScene .. looks best at 1280 x 800 but looks good at all resolutions I tested.
+Used unity version 2022.3.5f1

 Start Menu:
 Click the yellow Circle I button next to any Mode Button for Information on that Mode Click on the red circle X button to close the Info Window